Introducing deuterium for next generation chemical biology probes and direct imaging

 Conclusion

-This ground-breaking approach holds promise to be generalizable to Chemical Biology disciplines, and as an unconventional, yet attractive and powerful method to design and synthesize next-generation small molecule probes.
+This ground-breaking approach holds promise to be generalizable to Chemical Biology disciplines, and serves as an unconventional, yet attractive and powerful method to design and synthesize next-generation small molecule probes.
 Developing a pipeline for these aims will be a game changer, with ramifications for the life sciences, cell biology, drug development, and with prospective translational impact.

 Financiële details & Tijdlijn